allegory-software/allegory-sdk/WEB-SUCKS.md

 	* .b-collapse-h: a css class which collapses borders in a list.
 	This assumes that DOM siblings are visual siblings.
-A popup added to a list is a sibling DOM-wise but not visually.
+A popup added to a list is a sibling DOM-wise but visually it is not.

 	* .focus-within: a css class which puts a focus ring on a container when an inner input element is focused.
-A popup containing an input element, when attached to such container, will put the focus ring on the container, but visually the input is not inside the container.
+A popup containing an input element, when attached to such container, will put the focus ring on the container, but visually the input is not inside the container, so that rule doesn't make sense when popups are involved.

-* lack of a global z-index: partially fixed with `display: fixed` hack but any parent creating an implicit stacking context breaks the hack, and it's very easy to create implicit stacking contexts by mistake.
+* lack of a global z-index: partially fixed with the `display: fixed` hack but any parent creating an implicit stacking context breaks the hack, and it's very easy to create implicit stacking contexts by mistake.

-Basically forever live in fear of bug reports with popups that are partially obscured.
+This is why depending on the method chosen, you'll often see bugs on websites where the popup is either partially obscured (when method 2 was chosen), or left behind after its target is gone (when method 1 was chosen; this is a common bug also in the desktop world).

+## Event listeners are not weak refs

+If your web component needs to register an event listener on another component, or on a global object like document or window in order to function, then it also needs to remove that listener before it is freed, otherwise the component will leak because the external object holds a reference to the listener.
+Suddenly you're no longer in a garbage-collected language, now you're in a language with manual memory management, in which you have to call a free function to free your component.
+Either that, or invent a policy that does that automatically, like for instnace when the component is detached from the DOM, which is what every web components framework does.
+In fact this is the only reason for the need to have attach/detach hooks at all in a framework.

+Needless to say, this could've been solved simply and elegantly if JavaScript had proper iterable weak tables (like Lua has since 2006) so we culd implement weak event listener entries.
+Most probably they'll figure out a way to do this securely in the future.
+In the meantime, just make sure that you add/remove your external event listeners in the `bind` callback.
+That's why in our framework there's a single `bind` callback that gets called with an `on` flag for attach/detach which you can pass directly to `on()` to add/remove a listener.

 ## Pixel snapping